gmg2719/Documentation-and-Architecture-wiki/MBMS-Modem.md

 #### Securing the RESTful API interface

-By default, the startup scripts for *rp* create a self-signed SSL certificate for the RESTful API in ``/usr/share/obeca``, so it can be accessed through https.
+By default, the startup scripts for *5gmag-rt-modem* create a self-signed SSL certificate for the RESTful API in ``/usr/share/5gmag-rt``, so it can be accessed through https.
 When calling the API through a webbrowser, you may get a security warning (because of the self-signed certificate), the data stream however, is encrypted.

 When using the self-signed certificate, you can for example access the API with the command